JPSC-PDRC-KEIO/jpscdocs_en/married/about_your_life.rst

 4. Never

-How many times in the past one month did you feel there was too much to do in terms of household chores, childcare, and caring for the elderly?
+How many times in the past month did you feel that there was too much to do in terms of household chores, childcare, and caring for the elderly?
 =====================================================================================================================================================

 1. Many times